 Another round of logging occurred less than 30 years ago which wiped out the larger trees and significantly reduced the property’s biodiversity.

 The land was eventually sold to a recreational hunter who used the area to train dogs to hunt coyotes.
 The property was completely surrounded with an electrical fence in to keep the dogs in and the coyotes and other large wildlife out.
 The fencing prevented several species from using the natural corridor and accessing the protected natural spaces in the area.
 As a result the species composition was altered, which in turn changed the environment and ecosystems on the property.

 After several years of this use, the land was left vacant and the landscape began to heal.
 Grasses and shrubby plants began to grow, muddy open areas where the dogs once ran became covered with native vegetation.
 The fencing deteriorated which allowed large wildlife to once again use the property as a natural corridor.

 The forest is now in an early successional state, made up of species such as poplars, birches, juvenile maples and ironwood trees.
 It will be exciting to see the changes to this beautiful piece of land in the future.

-An additional benefit of their decision is that the old dog kennels, including gates and locks, wire fencing and old rain barrels on the property are being re-purposed by the Kawartha Wildlife Centre.
+The old dog kennels, including gates and locks, the wire fencing, and old rain barrels on the property are being re-purposed by the Kawartha Wildlife Centre.
 Volunteers spent two days this summer taking everything apart so it can be re-made into wildlife enclosures and raccoon beds.
-There is so much wire fencing that other wildlife organizations, including Speaking of wildlife, will also be able to use the old fence to construct new enclosures and other projects.
+There is so much wire fencing that other wildlife organizations, including Speaking of Wildlife, will also be able to use the old fence to construct new enclosures and other projects.

 With the landscape regenerating and the materials once used for harm now being used to help heal and rehabilitate wildlife, it feels as though the property has come full circle.
 This land now serves as a beautiful example of how resilient nature can be and how fast it recovers when left untouched.